 - Co-investigator – “Improving the quality of regional economic indicators”, Economic Statistics Centre of Excellence (ESCoE), Value of award: £240,000, Apr 2019 – May 2021

 - Co-investigator – “Evaluation of the Small Business Bonus Scheme in Scotland”, Scottish Government, Value of award: £81,000, Jun 2019 – Jan 2021

 - Co-investigator – “Improving the quality of regional economic indicators”, Economic Statistics Centre of Excellence (ESCoE), Value of award: £287,000, Jul 2017 – Apr 2019

 - Co-investigator - "Class Size and Human Capital Accumulation", Nuffield Foundation, Value of award: £130,000 (with Markus Gehrsitz & Stuart McIntyre), Apr 2019 – Mar 2021

 - Co-investigator – “The roles of provinces and devolved administrations in the negotiation and implementation of a Canada-UK trade agreement”, Knowledge Synthesis Grant, ESRC, Value of award: £8,048, Feb 2018 – Dec 2018

 Graeme is happy to supervise students with an interest in public policy, fiscal decentralisation and devolution.

-- Daniel Borbely, 2020: “Essays in Essays on the impact of changing tax rates and welfare spending”, now lecturer at University of Dundee
+- Daniel Borbely, 2020: “Essays in Essays on the impact of changing tax rates and welfare spending”

 - Rohan Sachdev, 2021: "Economic modelling of alcohol taxes", now working in public sector research